Arizona set to alter jury selection process

 Instead, as of Jan.
 1, lawyers will need some specific reason to strike someone from the jury pool, like an admitted bias or their personal knowledge of the parties or the dispute.

-The move comes over the objections from several prosecutors who contend, as does Maricopa County Attorney Allistair Adel, it "will ultimately lead to trials that are less fair for all sides."
+The move comes over the objections from several prosecutors who contend, as does Maricopa County Attorney Allister Adel, it “will ultimately lead to trials that are less fair for all sides.”

 Instead, the Supreme Court justices accepted the recommendation of two judges from the state Court of Appeals, Peter Swann and Paul McMurdie, who argued that the move will go a long way to eliminating persistent problems with juries that often do not reflect the racial and ethnic backgrounds of their communities.